olibatstone/11ty-portfolio/selected-work/generating-32k.md

 ## Summary

-I designed and launched gifting for garden memberships ahead of Christmas.
-In the first three months post-launch, visitors bought 505 gifts worth £32k and 13 new gardens initiated partner discussions.
+I designed and launched garden membership gifting ahead of Christmas to drive seasonal revenue.
+I simplified the flow, upgraded the calendar UI, and added receiver reassurance features.
+Visitors bought 505 gifts worth £32k in three months and 13 new gardens initiated partnership discussions.

 ## Problem